Chris Brown Admits To Being A Stalker In Now-Deleted Instagram Video

 The new store, which is located at 101 Kalvertraat, will sell clothing items from Chris Brown’s Black Pyramid fashion line.
 The singer has been showcasing new items from his line via his social media accounts.

-The opening day of the store started with an invite-only party to celebrate Chris Brown’s next step forward as a fashion designer.
+The opening day of the store started with an invite-only party to celebrate Chris Brown’s next another step forward as a fashion designer.

-It’s yet unclear how long will Chris Brown’s shop stay at that location in Amsterdam, but apparently Brown has huge plans for his fashion career as the Amsterdam invite stated that the shop in The Netherlands is just “the 1st stop” of the European Launch Tour.
+It’s yet unclear how long will Chris Brown’s shop stay at that location in Amsterdam, but apparently Brown has huge plans for his fashion career, as the Amsterdam invite stated that the shop in The Netherlands is just “the 1st stop” of the European Launch Tour.

 A post shared by @chrisbrownofficial on